 Premises Liability Defined Under Maine Law

-The concept of premises liability originally developed as a common law (i.e., judge-made) theory designed to hold landowners responsible for allowing dangerous hazards to occur on their property.
+The concept of premises liability originally developed as common law (i.e., judge-made) theory designed to hold landowners responsible for allowing dangerous hazards to occur on their property.
 Over time, the law has evolved to impose duties on not just landowners, but business owners, shopping malls, grocery stores and many other areas where individual safety is a concern.

 Under Maine laws, all landowners owe a general duty of reasonable care to invited guests on the property.
 This standard departs from the methods used by several other jurisdictions, which impose the highest standard of care upon the business guest or shopper.